 How Should I Take Care Of My Child At Home After Hernia Surgery?

-The precautionary measures that need to be taken at home after hernia surgery depends on the type of surgery, age of your child, and your child’s health.
+There are several precautionary measures that need to be taken at home after hernia surgery.
+However, these measures depend on the type of the surgery, age of your child, and the health condition of your child.
 Some basic precautionary measures are-

-- Make your child eat a regular diet after the surgery.
+- Your child must eat a regular diet after the surgery.

 - Most children can resume normal, non-strenuous activities in about 1-2 weeks.